 Thicker steaks allow you to create a great crust on the outside while cooking them to a perfect medium-rare on the inside.

 The most important thing to keep in mind when grilling a steak is that you can always throw it back on the grill if it isn’t done enough, but you can never reverse an overcooked steak.

 Kosher salt, fresh ground black pepper, medium-rare, there’s no need to pretty much overthinking this one.
-So, let’s get to it!
+So, let’s see how to grill ribeye steak!

-Step 2: Remove the steaks from the refrigerator.
+Step 2: Remove the teaks From the Refrigerator

 If you had not seasoned the steaks before placing them in the refrigerator, this is the time to do so.

 Ensure that the grill grates are free from any previous food remains.
 Bring your charcoal or gas grill to high heat.
 The temperatures should be about 550°F-650°F.

 Use a grill surface thermometer to determine the grill’s temperature; it makes sure that the temperatures are accurate.
 Since every grill is different, a thermometer aids in regulating the cooking method.